Hylia358/CI-ML3-Cooking-Cauldron/README.md

 - Edit function
 - Search Bar
 - Add image function

 ## Testing
-The testing for this website was carried out manually by me, I tested against User Stories, Dev tools & WS3 Validators, Please see bottom of page for results:
+The testing for this website was carried out manually by me, I tested against User Stories, Dev tools & W3C Validators, Please see below/bottom of page for results:

+User Stories:
+I'm a cooking teacher at my local secondary school, and I need a place to keep recipes (besides a book) and be able to filter them for my classes:
+- Click Add recipes
+- Enter details about the recipe
+- head to either breakfast/lunch/dinner page to see your added recipe (dependant on which category you chose.)

+I'm a home cook and would like a website to keep and browse recipes to see what's new and keep the classics:
+- Recipes can be added to her (see above)
+- to browse recipes click on either Breakfast/lunch/dinner to see pre-filtered results
+- find a recipe and enjoy

+Web has been tested with W3C Validators which states no errors.

 These results are accurate to the time of testing (23/08/2020 11:52)
 <table>